JonathanGailliez/node-mongodb/README.md

   && apt-get install -y mongodb-org --no-install-recommends \
   && apt-get clean \
   && rm -rf /var/lib/apt/lists/* /tmp/* /var/tmp/*

+# This Dockerfile doesn't need to have an entrypoint and a command
+# as Bitbucket Pipelines will overwrite it with a bash script.
 ```

 ### Build the image